gasilva/dataAndModelsCovid19/README.md

 The author has a webpage of the project https://www.lewuathe.com/covid-19-dynamics-with-sir-model.html All the copyrights for the parts of the code are due to Kai Sassaki https://github.com/Lewuathe.
 As needed, we are using Apache 2.0 license also.

+The code was modified to include data analysis and new models like SIR-D, SEIR, SEIR-D, SEAIR and SEAIR-D. The last one is very new and original with time delays, deaths and other constants.

+After some time, and sucess, the Institute of Technologies of Sao Paulo State (http://www.ipt.br) modified the code and used it to predict the demand for respirators and hospitals for Sao Paulo State, Brazil.
+The modified code, a Jupyter Notebook, can be accessed in subfolders ./regionsSP.
+It calculate infected, recovered and deaths for all administrative regions of Sao Paulo State.
+The final result can be seen at http://ec2-13-56-240-173.us-west-1.compute.amazonaws.com:3838/sample-apps/Covid19/

+This is a open source contribution for the comunity.
+Please use and contribute!

 ## Installation

 Clone this repository